- What is salt brine?

-Winter storms can be trying for all of us, motorists, residents and snowplow operators alike.
+Winter storms can be trying for all of us, motorists, residents, and snowplow operators alike.
 The goal of the Public Works Department is to remove snow and ice from our roadways as rapidly and efficiently as possible while keeping roads open and essential traffic moving.
 This does not mean bare, dry pavement should be expected after each snowstorm.

 The aim of snow and ice control operations is to return road surfaces to normal winter conditions as soon as feasible within the limitations of this policy and our limited resources.
 With proper use of storm forecasts, personnel, equipment, and materials, the desired result can usually be attained.
-However, flexibility is needed to adapt to the variety of circumstances and conditions during a snow or ice storm.
+However, flexibility is needed to adapt to a variety of circumstances and conditions during a snow or ice storm.

 This dedicated group of Town employees is devoted to working "around the clock" in order to return our roadways to normal conditions after each snow/ice event as quickly as possible.
 As always, your cooperation is necessary for the successful completion of this important task.

-The intensity, timing and duration of each storm can be different, however, as a storm begins, the following procedures will be followed as closely as possible.
+The intensity, timing, and duration of each storm can be different, however, as a storm begins, the following procedures will be followed as closely as possible.

-All storm conditions are dictated by temperature, the amount of moisture present in the storm, wind speed and duration.
+All storm conditions are dictated by temperature, the amount of moisture present in the storm, wind speed, and duration.
 The combination of these factors is directly related to the conditions that dictate how a storm will be dealt with.
 Freezing rain, sleet, wet snow, dry snow, amount of snow, wind conditions, and the time of day all contribute to storm conditions.

 The DPW responds by treating roads with a sand/salt mixture.
 This application provides traction and prevents snow from bonding to the pavement.
 Not all roads can be treated "first".
 Hills and bus routes are a priority.